 A centralized application system (RF-PTCAS) is required for those interested in applying to our program.
 We also request that you complete our brief application form on the next tab to alert us of your interest.

-- Graduation from an accredited physical therapy program
+- Graduation from an accredited Physical Therapy program

 - Possession or application for Wisconsin State Physical Therapy license (candidates from entry-level physical therapy programs may apply for a temporary licensure to allow you to practice under the supervision of a licensed PT while you await the passing of the board examination)

-- Completion of "Emergency Response" course offered through the Sports Physical Therapy Section of the APTA prior to beginning the program (requirement may be waved with evidence of possession of other emergency response credentials; ATC, EMT, etc)
+- Completion of a Medical Emergency Response course sponsored by the American Academy of Sports Physical Therapy prior to beginning the program (requirement may be waved with evidence of possession of other emergency response credentials: ATC, EMT, etc.)

 Selection of applicants

-- Identification of topic area
+Identification of topic area

-- Why you are interested in this topic
+Why you are interested in the topic

-- Brief literature review
+Brief literature review

 Applicants for the Gundersen Sports Medicine Sports Physical Therapy Residency Program are required to have graduated from an accredited Master's or Doctoral entry-level physical therapy program.
 Possession or application for Wisconsin state physical therapy licensure is also required.